vchrombie/vchrombie.github.io/README.md

-# vchrombie08.github.io
+# vchrombie.github.io

 My Portfolio Page

 https://vchrombie.github.io

-All the files related to my portfolio page will right here.
+So, this is my repository for the web page (I say portfolio page) that I made using Bootstrap and JavaScript.

-You can refer to my code at any time.
+If you have any suggestions, ping me or you can drop me a pull request.